Stress Hurts! It’s Scientifically Proven, and it’s Time For a Solution

 Our interactions with stress and what triggers it differ based on our personal experiences, but we are all familiar with it.
 And it is just as taxing on the body as it is on the mind.

-According to the Mayo Clinic, stress that is not properly managed can contribute to health problems such as high blood pressure, heart disease, obesity and diabetes.
+According to the Mayo Clinic, stress that is not properly managed can contribute to health problems.
+Some being high blood pressure, heart disease, obesity and diabetes.
 But if that’s not concerning enough, it’s practically guaranteed to cause the daily physical discomforts that you’ve probably been dismissing for years.
 It could easily be the root cause of your tense, perpetually sore back, stiff neck, chronic headaches, or nausea.

-If you don’t sleep well at night because you’re under significant stress, you’re probably experiencing fatigue, which in turn leads to headaches, dizziness, and a weakened immune system, leaving you more vulnerable to the innumerable viruses that are tearing through workplaces and schools this time of year.
+If you don’t sleep well at night because you’re under significant stress, you’re probably experiencing fatigue.
+This in turn leads to headaches, dizziness, and a weakened immune system.
+Leaving you more vulnerable to the innumerable viruses that are tearing through workplaces and schools this time of year.

 All in all, your body isn’t too happy.